khaleelpaul-green/fitness-tracker/README.md

 ## Description

-For this assignment, you'll create a workout tracker.
-You have already been provided with the front end code in the `Develop` folder.
-This assignment will require you to create Mongo database with a Mongoose schema and handle routes with Express.
+For this assignment, I was tasked with building upon front end code to create a workout tracker.
+In order to do so, I created a Mongo database with a Mongoose schema and handled routes with Express.

 ## Table of Contents